markbytes/Laboratory-Work-4-Activity-Improving-CNN-Performance-Using-Regularization/README.md

 C. Performance Comparison<br><br>
 9. Improvements observed after modifying the model:<br>
-The most notable improvement was in model generalization.
-The baseline model showed clear overfitting with a training accuracy of 98.26% and validation accuracy of 89.60%, with a large and growing gap between the two.
-The improved model brought training accuracy down to 64.40% and validation to 68.44%, with validation accuracy actually exceeding training accuracy throughout most of training — a clear sign of better generalization.
-The AUC score also remained high at 0.9062.<br><br>
+The baseline model had training accuracy 81.16% and test accuracy 81.42% with AUC 0.9590, showing signs of underfitting.
+The improved model achieved training accuracy 96.81% and test accuracy 87.30% with AUC 0.9797 — a clear improvement in both learning capacity and generalization.<br><br>
 10. Which enhancement contributed most to improvement:<br>
 Data augmentation combined with Dropout contributed the most to reducing overfitting.
 The aggressive augmentation — which included horizontal and vertical flipping, rotation, zoom, and contrast variation — ensured the model was exposed to diverse versions of each image, while the higher dropout rates of 0.4 and 0.5 prevented the model from memorizing specific training examples.
 These two together are the primary reason validation accuracy consistently stayed close to or above training accuracy.<br><br>
 11. Whether the gap between training and validation accuracy decreased:<br>
-Yes, the gap decreased significantly and even reversed.
-In the baseline model, training accuracy far exceeded validation accuracy, which is a classic sign of overfitting.
-In the improved model, validation accuracy was consistently higher than training accuracy throughout most of the 20 epochs, as clearly visible in the accuracy improvement curve.
-This confirms that the enhancements successfully addressed the overfitting problem.<br><br>
+The gap was partially reduced.
+The baseline had a small gap (81.16% train vs 81.42% test).
+The improved model showed a wider gap (96.81% train vs 87.30% test), indicating mild overfitting.
+However, EarlyStopping with restore_best_weights ensured the saved model reflected the best generalization point.<br><br>

 D. Explainability (Grad-CAM Integration)<br><br>
 12. How Grad-CAM helped in understanding model predictions:<br>